sinuk1991/hcs/README.md

 Next.js, ReactJS

 ## This is what is it?
-Health conditional-check system & Origanization notify system.
+Health conditional-check system & Oraganization notify system.